Ute Indian Tribe of the Uintah and Ouray Reservation: Reservation

 The Uinta and Ouray Indian Reservation is the second-largest Indian Reservation in the US – covering over 4500000 acre of land.
 Tribal owned lands only cover approximately 1.2 e6acre of surface land and 40000 acre of mineral-owned land within the 4 e6acre reservation area.
 Founded in 1861, it is located in Carbon, Duchesne, Grand, Uintah, Utah, and Wasatch Counties in Utah.

 Raising stock and oil and gas leases are important revenue streams for the reservation.
 The Tribe is a member of the Council of Energy Resource Tribes.
 The Tribe holds a 5% stake in the proposed Uinta Basin Rail.

-Language
+Language & Tradition

-The Ute language is a Proto-Numic language within the Uto-Aztecan language family.
+The Ute language is a Numic language within the Uto-Aztecan language family.
 The language is still widely spoken.
 In 1984, the tribe declared the Ute language to be the official language of their reservation, and the Ute Language, Culture and Traditions Committee provides language education materials.

+There are two annual dances that are performed by the Uintah Ute.
+The summer Sun Dance and the spring Bear Dance were particularly meaningful to their tribe.
+Their attitude towards the Bear Dance involves emphasis rather than innovations.
+The ceremonial aspect has gone, but the social aspects still remains.
+It offers a way for natives to grow closer to one another.